Coleman Law Firm of Jacksonville, FL.

 How is an estate probated or administered?

 We are familiar with Florida law of probate, the Florida probate code, estates and trusts law, guardianship law, Florida probate rules, Florida probate courts, and the Florida probate court forms necessary for complying with Florida probate law.
-Our Jacksonville probate lawyers and trust attorneys counsel our clients on each phase of the probate estate administration process and provide probate information and direction for each step that must be taken in the Florida probate process.
+Our Jacksonville probate lawyers and estate and trust attorneys counsel our clients on each phase of the probate estate administration process and provide probate information and direction for each step that must be taken in the Florida probate process.

 If you need a Florida probate lawyer, please call us toll free at 866-510-9099.